Fish oil: Uses

-Nutritional details
+Fishmeal and fish oil are the principal sources of omega-3 long-chain polyunsaturated fatty acids (eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA]) in animal feed.

+Food sources

 The most widely available dietary source of EPA and DHA is cold-water oily fish, such as salmon, herring, mackerel, anchovies, and sardines.
-Oils from these fish have a profile of around seven times as much omega-3 oils as omega-6 oils.
-Other oily fish, such as tuna, also contain omega-3 in somewhat lesser amounts.
-Although fish is a dietary source of omega-3 oils, fish do not synthesize them; they obtain them from the algae (microalgae in particular) or plankton in their diets.
+Oils from these fish have a profile of around seven times as much omega−3 oils as omega−6 oils.
+Other oily fish, such as tuna, also contain omega−3 in somewhat lesser amounts.
+Although fish is a dietary source of omega−3 oils, fish do not synthesize them; they obtain them from the algae (microalgae in particular) or plankton in their diets.

 EPA and DHA are available as dietary supplements most commonly as fish oil capsules, softgels, and gummies,1 krill oil, and less commonly as algae oil.2 Generally, salmon oil has more DHA than EPA while other fish oils such as herring, mackerel, anchovies, sardines, and pollock have more EPA than DHA.
 (See Supplements section below.)

-For comparison, note the omega-3 levels in some common non-fish foods:
+For comparison, note the omega−3 levels in some common non-fish foods:

-Health effects
+Research

+History

+Fish oil became one of the earliest dietary supplements during 1870s, and by the end of the 19th century, was used as a treatment for many diseases, including such ailments as tuberculosis and hysteria.
+The possible effects of fish oil and omega−3 fatty acids have since been studied in clinical depression, anxiety, cancer, and macular degeneration, yet they have not been proven effective.

+Crude fish oil as it is originally sold (especially cod liver oil) contains vitamin A and vitamin D, which was useful in preventing vitamin A deficiency and vitamin D deficiency (the latter manifesting as rickets in urban children).
+Modern fish oil supplements purified for omega-3 do not claim to contain these two vitamins.

 Various recommendations

 In a 2009 letter on a pending revision to the Dietary Guidelines for Americans, the American Heart Association recommended 250–500 mg/day of EPA and DHA.
-The Guidelines were revised again for 2015–2020; included is a recommendation that adults consume at least eight ounces of a variety of types of fish per week, equating to at least 250 mg/day of EPA + DHA.
+The Guidelines were revised again for 2015–2020; included is a recommendation that adults consume at least eight ounces of a variety of seafood per week, which provide an average of 250 mg/day of EPA + DHA.
 The Food and Drug Administration recommends not exceeding 3 grams per day of EPA + DHA from all sources, with no more than 2 grams per day from dietary supplements.

 Prostate cancer

-The effect of fish oil consumption on prostate cancer is controversial.
-For instance, one study showed decreased risk with higher blood levels of DPA.
-However, another reported increased risk of more aggressive prostate cancer with higher blood levels of combined EPA and DHA.
-Some evidence indicated an association between high blood levels of omega-3 fatty acids and an increased prostate cancer risk.

-However, this evidence from the Select Trial has been challenged on the grounds of methodology and that the quantitative difference between those who developed prostate cancer and those who did not "is so small as to be biologically irrelevant".
+There is no good evidence that fish oil supplementation is of benefit for prostate cancer, and omega-3 fatty acids may increase the cancer risk.